guoyww/AnimateDiff/README.md

 Now you can generate high-resolution videos on SDXL **with/without** personalized models.
 Checkpoint with better quality would be available soon.
 Stay tuned.

 ## Somethings Important
 - Generate videos with high-resolution (we provide recommended ones) as SDXL usually leads to worse quality for low-resolution images.
+- Quality strongly depends on the sampler and #sampling stepes (we use EulerDiscrete sampler for 100 steps).
+Be careful.
 - Follow and slightly adjust the hyperparameters (e.g., #sampling steps, #guidance scale) of various personalized SDXL since these models are carefully tuned to various extent.

 ## Model Zoo